 Apple sells 10+ million iPhone 6 and 6 Plus devices

 More than 10 million iPhone 6 and iPhone 6 Plus handsets were sold over the weekend, Apple announced yesterday.
-Both phones went on sale on Friday in 10 countries, and will reach 20 more countries this Friday.
+Both phones went on sale on Friday in 10 countries, including Singapore, and will reach 20 more countries this Friday.
 They’re expected to hit 115 total countries by the end of 2014.

 The heavy sales weekend is claimed to be the best iPhone launch to date, but Apple CEO Tim Cook says that it could have been even better: “While our team managed the manufacturing ramp better than ever before, we could have sold many more iPhones with greater supply and we are working hard to fill orders as quickly as possible.”

 READ MORE: Apple iPhone 6 review

 Grand Theft Auto 5 getting new-gen first-person mode?